d6t/d6tpipe/docs/source/advremotes.rst

 Advanced: Self-hosted Remotes
 ==============================================

-Creating Self-hosted Remotes
+Register Self-hosted Remotes
 ---------------------------------------------

-You can have users push/pull from your own S3 and (s)ftp resources.
+You can push/pull from your own S3 and (s)ftp resources.
 The repo API stores all the neccessary details so the data consumer does not have to make any changes if you make any changes to the remote storage.

 .. code-block:: python